liseda-lab/clinical-temporal-kg/OntologyAlignment/README.md

 ## To perform Ontology Alignment we use the AML tool.

-The tool is available at https://github.com/AgreementMakerLight/AML-Project
+The tool is available at https://github.com/AgreementMakerLight/AML-Project.

 Please follow the introductions for intalation and use provided by the source repository.

+## Requirements:

+- Download the fowing ontologies: ICD9CM, DRON, LOINC and NCIT.
+All are available at: https://bioportal.bioontology.org.
+- Have AML installed.

 ## Setps to use AML for our implementation: